nolash/weechat-pss/README.md

 # the key and address below is for _my_ node.
 If you want to add a different node, you need _that_ node's values.
 /pss foo add lash 0x04578fcba26eb70ff2cef4a1ee6de5bbcac169adc6a067be6dab2e1781234d8ba9e97782ee2e460589e2925762c602d97d463549d4314e104a1d67d283e103c427 0xacae369e3fcef13ec171298c5d9a4ea3631cb4f082d9a72f8f95f27d54b4f145

-# Send a message to the peer from the weechat buffer
+# Send a message to the peer
+# a new buffer will be created with name pss:<nick>
 /pss foo send lash the future is now

 # you can also send from the node's buffer
 # in this case simply prefix the message with the nick
-/buffer pss_foo
+/buffer lash
-lash I said, the future is now
+I said, the future is now

 # You can add other nodes to the same weechat instance
 # Then you'll probably need different host and/or port other than